w99910/php-google-drive/README.md

   $service = new GoogleDriveService($config);
   ```

+> If you don't know how to find the credentials i.e, clientId, clientSecret, refreshToken, read [here](https://github.com/ivanvermeyen/laravel-google-drive-demo/blob/master/README.md#create-your-google-drive-api-keys).

 - ## Usage

 - ### Creating Content
-  Use `put' method which accepts three parameters:
+  Use `put` method which accepts three parameters:
     - `content` - contents to be stored
     - `fileName` - filename of content to be stored
     - `dir` - If not specified, file will be stored under root.
 Otherwise, file will be stored under specifed dir.